-A competitive, state-funded grant program that provides grants for acquisition or development of land for public outdoor recreation.
+A competitive, state-funded grant program that provides financial assistance to local governments for the acquisition or development of land for public outdoor recreation.
 Eligible participants include all county governments, municipalities in Florida and other legally constituted local governmental entities with the responsibility for providing outdoor recreational sites and facilities for the general public.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.